filecoin-project/filecoin-docs/docs/mine/lotus/dagstore.md

   - A value of `0` will disable throttling and all shards will be initialized at once. ⚠️ Use with caution!
 - By default, only unsealed pieces will be indexed to avoid forcing unsealing jobs.
 To index also sealed pieces, use the `--include-sealed` flag.

-Initialization places IO workload on your storage system.
-You can stop/start this command at your wish/convenience as proving deadlines approach and elapse, to avoid IOPS starvation, or competition with window PoSt.

-To stop this command, press Control-C. Shards being initialized at that time will continue in the background, but no more initializations will be performed.
-The next time you run the command, it will resume from where it left off.

 ::: tip
 In our test environments, we found the migration to proceed at a rate of 400-500 shards/deals per second.
 :::